-X1 and X-NCP do not receive principal payments.
-To calculate interest payments, (i) X1 has a notional amount equal to the sum of the then-current principal balances of Underlying Classes A-1 and A-2 until the Payment Date occurring in November 2024, and thereafter has a notional amount equal to zero and (ii) X-NCP at all times has a notional amount equal to the sum of the then-current principal balances of Underlying Classes A-1 and A-2 and the series 2019-KC03 class B and class C certificates.
+X1, XAM and X3 do not receive principal payments.
+To calculate interest payments, X1 has a notional amount equal to the sum of the then-current principal balances of Underlying Classes A-1 and A-2, XAM has a notional amount equal to the then-current principal balance of Underlying Class A-M and X3 has a notional amount equal to the sum of the then-current principal balances of the series 2019-K87 class B, class C and class D certificates.